Federal Emergency Management Agency (FEMA)

 Emergency Management Australia has jazzed up its Web site with a new look and new information.
 The site includes a section describing the agency's programs and structure as well as pages covering current EMA activities, EMA media releases, and emergency management generally.
 It also provides a virtual library, community information, a summary of available education and training, and a list of conferences.
 It also provides an extensive new section on "Disaster Education for Schools," with pages for teachers, students, and school communities, as well as a news section and an index of school disaster education resources - from Web sites to books and videos.

-New Zealand Office of Civil Defense
+New Zealand Ministry of Civil Defense and Emergency Management

 The ADPC, in Bangkok, is a regional center committed to the protection of life, property, and the environment in Asia and the Pacific.
 It assists local, regional, and national governments in developing their capabilities and policies through training, information provision, and technical assistance to mitigate the impact of disasters.
 The center Web site includes pages about the ADPC, its information and research programs, learning and professional development programs, the Asian Urban Disaster Mitigation Program (AUDMP), its international consultancies and alumni coordination efforts, and its disaster network.
 The section on "Information, Research and Network Support" offers pages providing disaster information resources (categorized as hazard-specific information, country-specific information, disaster organizations, and reference resources), the center's newsletter - Asian Disaster Management News, several ADPC online documents, a description of ADPC library services, and now, a searchable, annotated database of the ADPC library holdings.